 Transactions from committees usually go through Easy Track.
 Votings on Easy Track are based on the principle of vetoing.
-We place a Motion to vote and If more than 0.5% of users vetoes a Motion, it stops.
-Otherwise it could be enacted.
+We place a Motion to vote and if more than 0.5% of users vetoes a Motion, it stops.
+Otherwise, it could be enacted.

-Creates mechanisms that reward effective node operators and ensure that ineffective or malicious node operators are minimized.
+It creates mechanisms that reward effective node operators and ensure that ineffective or malicious node operators are minimized.

-- Carrying on operations for managing incentive distribution for LPs to Lido liquid staking asset liquidity pools, money markets and other integrations.
+It manages incentive distribution for Liquidity Provider (LP) rewards to Lido liquid staking asset liquidity pools, money markets and other integrations.